Twentieth-century theatre: United States

+Futurism

+At the beginning of the century, the influences of the historical avant-gardes made themselves felt: Futurism, Dadaism and Surrealism.
+Especially futurism tried to change the idea of modern Italian theatre by adapting it to new ideas.
+Filippo Tommaso Marinetti took an interest in writing the various Futurist Manifests on his new idea of theatre.
+Together with Bruno Corra he created what was called synthetic theatre.
+Later the Futurists formed a company, directed by Rodolfo De Angelis, which was called the Teatro della sorpresa.
+The presence of a scenographer like Enrico Prampolini shifted the attention more to the very modern scenographies than to the often disappointing acting.
+Another character who attended the theatre in this period, without notable success compared to other literary and poetic productions, was Gabriele D'Annunzio.
+Of him there are some tragedies of a classical context, close to the Liberty style characteristic of the whole production of the warrior-poet.

 Modernism

 Modernism was a predominantly European movement that developed as a self-conscious break from traditional art forms.
 It represents a significant shift in cultural sensibilities, often attributed to the fallout of World War I. At first, the modernist theatre was in large part an attempt to realize the reformed stage on naturalistic principles as advocated by Émile Zola in the 1880s.
 However, a simultaneous reaction against naturalism urged the theatre in a much different direction.
 Owing much to symbolism, the movement attempted to integrate poetry, painting, music, and dance in a harmonious fusion.
 Both of these seemingly conflicting movements fit under the term 'Modernism'.

 Political theatre

 Political theatre is an attempt to rethink the nature and function of theatre in the light of the dynamics of the society outside it and audience involvement within it.
 It led to profound and original theories of acting, staging and playwriting.

 Popular theatre

 At the beginning of the 20th century, many viewed theatre as an "all-too-popular affair."
 Frequently, the true reformers of the early part of the century called for increasingly smaller theatres, where their techniques could register on a select audience.
 Still, these same practitioners often dreamed that their art would be a true people's theatre: a theatre for the people.
 Inspired by an understanding of the Greek theatre and heavily influenced by Nietzsche, they sought a profound or ecstatic ritual event that involved music and movement, in a space without a proscenium arch.
 Later, practitioners like Vsevolod Meyerhold and Bertolt Brecht would initiate an attempt to bridge the "gulf" between modernism and the people.